lakejs/lake-docs/guide/index.md

 ### `change` event

 Fired when the content of the editor is changed.
-The `value` represents the content of the editor and conforms to the [LML format](/guide/content-format.md).
+The `value` represents the content of the editor, which conforms to the [LML format](/guide/content-format.md).

 ```js
 editor.event.on('change', value => {